CleanCut/rusty_engine/tutorial/src/205-music.md

 # Music

 One music file may be played at a time.
 Music always loops repeatedly until explicitly stopped (or the program exits).
-As with other `EngineState` fields, the audio manager is also available through the `Game` in your `main` function:
+As with other `Engine` fields, the audio manager is also available through the `Game` in your `main` function:

 ### Play